Mont Blanc to the Matterhorn Trek

 - The Walkers Haute Route

-- 2 days walking on the new `Europaweg`
+- Walking on the `Europaweg`

 - A classic Alpine trekking holiday